davidberenstein1957/semhash/README.md

 </div>

-SemHash is a technique to efficiently deduplicate datasets based on semantic similarity.
-It uses a combination of lightning-fast embeddings through [model2vec](https://github.com/MinishLab/model2vec) and ANN-based similarity search through [vicinity](https://github.com/MinishLab/vicinity).
+SemHash is a lightweight and flexible tool for deduplicating datasets using semantic similarity.
+It combines fast embedding generation from [Model2Vec](https://github.com/MinishLab/model2vec) with efficient ANN-based similarity search through [Vicinity](https://github.com/MinishLab/vicinity).

+SemHash supports both single-dataset deduplication (e.g., cleaning up a train set) and multi-dataset deduplication (e.g., ensuring no overlap between a test set and a train set).
+It works with simple datasets, such as text lists, and more complex ones, like multi-column QA datasets.
+Additionally, it includes functions to inspect deduplication results, making it easier to understand and refine your data cleaning process.

 ## Quickstart